Yui-H8/Datacamp/Theory_Large Language Models (LLMs) Concepts.md

 *Great job!
 Your language model is likely to face challenges such as understanding context and identifying patterns, even though many algorithms are available.*

 ### Single vs. multi-task learning
+Large language models may use both single-task and multi-task learning.
+You are looking through a list of available LLMs and their uses and need to identify which are single-task and which are multi-task learning models.

+Finding this out will help you select the right approach for future projects.

+Both techniques have unique advantages and potential use cases, and each can profoundly impact model performance and accuracy.